liferay/liferay-docs/develop/tutorials/articles/04-developing-a-web-application/08-search-and-indexing/02-enabling-search-and-indexing-for-guestbook-entries/04-summarizing-search-documents.markdown

 First override `getSummary`, and set the maximum summary length on the summary returned.
 The value `200` is a Liferay standard.
 Control the summary creation in a utility method called `createSummary`.
-Guestbooks only included the title in the summary, but Entries will use the title and the content (the Entry message field) to populate the summary.
+Guestbooks only included the title in the summary, but Entries use the title and the content (the Entry message field) to populate the summary.

 Create summaries by combining key parts of the entity's data.

-Once the search and indexing logic is in place, update the service layer so `add`, `update`, and `delete` service calls trigger the new logic.
+Now that the search and indexing logic is in place, you can update the service layer so `add`, `update`, and `delete` service calls trigger the new logic.